Click the tabs below to expand the information

 What is the timeline for the project?

 If you have driven or walked along Cashman Avenue recently, you would have seen work happening on-site.
-Forward works, bulk earthworks, excavation and site clearing have been underway since September 2020 to prepare the 2-hectare site for construction.
+Forward works, bulk earthworks, excavation and site clearing began in September 2020 to prepare the 2-hectare site for construction.

 We will continue to keep you updated with the progress of construction on this project page.